martianK3jC/AURA/README.md

-# AURA - AI Travel Assistant Wireframe
+# AURA (AI-Powered Unified Resource & Assistance)

-A high-fidelity wireframe application designed to demonstrate and explore AI-driven travel assistance scenarios.
-This project serves as a visual guide and prototype for team collaboration and feature development.
+A high-fidelity wireframe application demonstrating a predictive intelligence platform for airport operators and travelers.
+This project visualizes AI-driven travel assistance, real-time crowd management, and seamless passenger journeys.

 ## 🚀 Overview

-AURA is a concept application for an intelligent travel assistant.
-This wireframe implements key user flows and interfaces to visualize how users might interact with an AI travel agent, covering scenarios from trip planning to real-time assistance.
+AURA (**A**I-**P**owered **U**nified **R**esource & **A**ssistance) is a concept application for an intelligent airport ecosystem.
+It connects travelers with real-time data while empowering operators with predictive AOCC capabilities.

 ## ✨ Features